ceecedy/youtube-pipeline-analysis/README.md

 ### ELT Diagram
 ![](demo/youtube_elt_diagram.png)

+This ELT pipeline is designed to run on weekly basis.

 ### Extraction and Loading Diagram
 ![](demo/extraction_dag.png)
 - **extract_and_save_to_local**: A task that is responsible for executing a python script that will request data from youtube api.